Barker, Samuel Lorenzo(born: 1878 - died: 1971)

 According to Kentucky Birth Records, Professor S. L. Barker was born in Christian County, KY, the son of Ellin Sumers (?) and Bob Barker.
 [Tennessee is also given as his birth location in Census Records.]

 Samuel Barker is best remembered as an education leader.
-In Owensboro, KY, he was a school teacher and principal of Dunbar School; he became principal of Western High School in 1934.
+In Owensboro, KY, he was a Dunbar School teacher and principal; he became principal of Western High School in 1934.
 He was a long-time member and leader in the Kentucky Negro Educational Association (KNEA), first serving as assistant secretary in 1916.
 He was the 2nd District organizer for the Association of Colored Teachers beginning in 1925.
-He was the KNEA reporter in 1928, later serving on the Board of Directors 1930-1935 and as president of the board 1939-1940.
+The KNEA reporter in 1928, he later serving on the Board of Directors 1930-1935 and as president of the board 1939-1940.

-Barker chaired the Legislative Committee in 1933, ran unsuccessfully for president of the association in 1935 and 1937, and in 1939 successfully became president of KNEA, serving 1939-1941.
+Barker chaired the Legislative Committee in 1933, ran unsuccessfully for president of the association in 1935 and 1937 and successfully in 1939, serving 1939-1941.
 He also served on the Kentucky governor's committee for higher education for Negroes in 1940.
 Professor Barker served on various KNEA committees until the Kentucky Education Association subsumed KNEA in 1956.
 In his political life, Barker served as a delegate to the Republican National Convention from Kentucky in 1952.